Those Who Like to Sew LOVE Gifts Related to Sewing! Check out these Gift Ideas For a Seamstress!

-Magazine subscription for sewers or quilters would be a great addition to a gift bag.
+Magazine subscription for the beginner seamstress would be a great addition to a gift bag!
 There are plenty of pictures, ideas and sewing “How-to’s” and technique lessons.
 This is a gift that keeps giving because your seamstress will receive multiple issues.

 Scissors for Sewing

 If you are buying scissors for a beginner seamstress, I would recommend a nice pair of 8″ sewing shears, pinking shears or small pair of short blade scissors for trimming threads.